 - Highlight client testimonials and reviews.

-- Services: A page detailing the services you provide is another important website section that can encourage visitors to schedule appointments, especially if they’re able to book each service directly.
-Think of this page like a menu, allowing clients to easily glance at the option they’d like to order up, saving them time before they walk into your spa or salon — and during the appointment itself.
+Services: A page detailing the services you provide is another important website section that can encourage visitors to schedule appointments, especially if they’re able to book each service directly.
+Think of this page like a menu, allowing clients to easily glance at the option they’d like to order, saving them time before they walk into your spa or salon — and during the appointment itself.

 For salons looking for new business, ranking in search results helps prospective clients find you and can increase your credibility with them.
-You can find a full SEO guide for small businesses here.
-Tips include:
+Tips for small business SEO include:

-- Pick a short and memorable domain name.
+- Choose a short and memorable domain name.

 - Do some keyword research.
 Which search terms do you want your website to appear in from search results?
 How competitive will it be to rank in those searches?
 You can find a lot of useful information directly on search results pages, or you can explore free keyword tools.